faderani/DCGAN-FashionMNIST/README.md

   Figure 2: Similarity matrices for the two GANs at the beginning of training and at the end.
 The downsampled similarity matrices are provided for easier visualization.
 Notice how the early units lose similarity during training, but the later layers obtain the highest similarity.
 </p>

-Below in Figure 3, we show an example of matching units and their responses while generating an image.
-We use the same z vector, but the GANs
+Below in Figure 3, we show an example of units that match the best according to the similarity score and their responses while generating an image.
+We use the same z vector, but the GANs produce slightly different images.
+The images to the right are the raw heatmap responses while generating the image.
+The middle two are the heatmap overlay of the maps on the images they end up producing.
+This illustrates the parts of the image these units are responsible for generating.

 <p align="center">